navigator117/gn/README.md

   * An introductory [presentation](https://docs.google.com/presentation/d/15Zwb53JcncHfEwHpnG_PoIbbzQ3GQi_cpujYwbpcbZo/edit?usp=sharing).
   * The [mailing list](https://groups.google.com/a/chromium.org/forum/#!forum/gn-dev).

+## This is a fork!

+Contains changes not wanted/needed by the upstream project.

+So far:

+* Custom description labels for action / action_foreach targets

 ## Getting a binary

 You can download the latest version of GN binary for